robertdebock/presentations/component-to-role.md

 Your role will be included from a playbook that includes many roles.
 For example:

 ```
-- name: my-offering
+- name: stack
   hosts: all
   become: yes
 ```

-- There can be multiple offerings.
+- There can be multiple stack.
 - A `limit` can be used.
 - This playbook uses `become`.